mpmendespt/mpmendespt.github.io/_posts/2015-06-20-Visualizing-World-Development-Indicators.md

 ### Visualizing GDP per capita

-Below we import the data on GDP per capita from years 1980 to 2013 from some countries and we show a simple plot of it.
+Below we import the data on GDP per capita from years 1980 to 2013 from some countries and we show a simple plot of it: GDP per capita (constant 2000 US$).

 {% highlight r %}